 7. Private colleges are not a transfer option because they are too expensive.

 Despite relatively higher tuition costs than a public college, some private schools offer excellent financial aid packages and scholarships to make it more affordable to students.
 Do not exclude a dream school until you see their financial aid package.

-- Now that I am transferring after finishing at SCCC, I am considered a graduate student.
+8. Now that I am transferring after finishing at SUNY Schenectady, I am considered a graduate student.

-No. You have earned an A.A. or A.S. or A.A.S. degree at SCCC.
+No. You have earned an A.A. or A.S. or A.A.S. degree at SUNY Schenectady.
 You are considered an undergraduate student until you complete your B.A., B.S. or B.T. degree.
 Graduate students already have a bachelor’s degree.

-- The number of community college students tranferring to 4 year schools is declining.
+9. The number of community college students transferring to 4 year schools is declining.

 Wrong.
 The facts show a clear increase in the number of students transferring.

 10. Students with an A.A.S. degree cannot transfer.

 This is incorrect.
 Students with an A.A.S. degree will often not be covered by a guarantee transfer (although they are covered in some cases).
 For students in a A.A.S. program, they must be especially diligent with choosing their courses and have frequent contact with their advisor, transfer counselor and 4 year college.